KacperNlp/Diamonds-v4/README.md

 ## About project
 Game has 3 main layers (Main menu, board with levels and game map) and 2 side layers (settings and message after game with result).
 * Levels layer - board with levels is generates every time when player will come in
-* Game layer - each level doesn't have an assigned board/map with diamonds, this board is generates automatically when player opens the level. kinds of diamonds in levels:
+* Game layer - each level doesn't have an assigned board/map with diamonds, this board is generates automatically when player opens the level.<br/>
+kinds of diamonds in levels:
 1,2 and 3 - 5 kinds (yellow, red, purple, white and green)
 4 and 5 - 6 kinds (one more 'blue')